acbarbosa1964/acb-bootswatch-theme-picker/README.md

 #### Extension Manager

 1. Under main menu select **File > Extension Manager...**
-2. Search for "ACB Bootswatch Themes Picker"
+2. Search for "ACB Bootswatch Theme Picker"
 3. Click "Install"

 ## How to use